ryankenney/async-driver/README.md

 	});
 ```

-From here, you still have to wrap each of the asynchronous actions in Task object,
+From here, you have to wrap each of the asynchronous actions in Task object,
 but the resulting code is arguably much more legible.
 Here is a full example:

 ```java